-/xmlrpc.php?rsd should display some XML.
+/xmlrpc.php?rsd URL should display some XML data.
 In a misconfigured site, both URLs will display “XML-RPC server accepts POST requests only.”
-Read more on this here.
+Learn more on this guide.

-If you run WordPress behind Varnish, you may see this message when trying to connect Jetpack to WordPress.com:

-To — /xmlrpc.php?rsd should display some XML.
-In a misconfigured site, both URLs will display “XML-RPC server accepts POST requests only.”
-Read more on this here.

 If you run WordPress behind Varnish, you may see this message when trying to connect Jetpack to WordPress.com: